-process for more than three decades and the Ardagh Glass-led project has successfully developed and proved its equipment in operation at Moerdijk.
+It has been an objective of the international glass container industry to identify a workable automated solution for the mould swabbing process for more than three decades, and the Ardagh Glass-led project has successfully developed and proved its equipment in operation at Moerdijk.

-"It took longer than originally anticipated because the project required financial investment, proving that the equipment worked effectively, both in longstanding trials and in production conditions" Bernard Vorspel recalls.
+"It took longer than originally anticipated because the project required financial investment, proving that the equipment worked effectively, both in long-standing trials and in production conditions," Bernard Vorspel recalls.
 "We wanted to prove that we could improve our production as well as our quality, in addition to providing personnel safety.

 It had to be shown that humans could work together with robots (symbiosis between man and machine) without increasing job change times."

-Although others have attempted to resolve the automatic swabbing issue before, they had been unable to resolve spraying issues to the industry's satisfaction.
-"Persuading the Board to support the project was not our most difficult challenge because of their history of supporting R&D projects" Mr Vorspel continues.
-"In terms of swabbing, we are confident that our goals have now been met, although there remain other opportunities to develop further, including those relating to temperature measurement, gob loading measurement etc."
+Although others had attempted to resolve the automatic swabbing issue before, they were unable to resolve spraying issues to the industry's satisfaction.
+"Persuading the Board to support the project was not our most difficult challenge because of their history of supporting R&D projects," Vorspel continues.
+"In terms of swabbing, we are confident that our goals have now been met, although there remain other opportunities to develop further, including those relating to temperature measurement, gob loading measurement etc.